FLAT

 Posting Raw Data

-We can send simple POST requests to upstream systems with the request action as follows:
+We can send simple POST requests to upstream systems with the as follows:

 <flow>